 Certificate Course Details

-These input sessions cover areas of grammar and phonology and are designed to provide TESOL course trainees with a basic working knowledge of these TEFL subjects and how to teach them effectively.
-Trainees find these sessions of the TESOL Course particularly rewarding (and challenging!), as most native speakers of English have had very little previous opportunity of studying the nuts and bolts of their own language.
+The modules in this Language Awareness course cover areas of grammar and phonology and are designed to provide TESOL course trainees with a basic working knowledge of these TEFL subjects and how to teach them effectively.
+Some trainees find these sessions particularly rewarding (and challenging!), especially as many speakers of English as a first language have had very little previous opportunity of studying the nuts and bolts of their own language.